beaulebens/keyring/readme.txt

 Most services within Keyring require some sort of API key/secret before you can connect to them.

-1. Go to Tools > Keyring > Add New
+1. Go to Tools > Keyring > Add New.
-2. Click the name of a service in the bottom section, or 'Manage' next to one of the services in the top section
+2. Click the name of a service in the bottom section, or 'Manage' next to one of the services in the top section.
-3. Enter your API details (you will need to get those from the specific service)
+3. Enter your API details (you will need to get those from the specific service, most config screens provide links/details on how to set them up).
-4. Click 'Save Changes'
+4. Click 'Save Changes'.
-5. Now you should be able to create a new connection to that service
+5. Now you should be able to create a new connection to that service from the "Add New" screen.

 = How do I connect to 'x' service? =

-1. Go to Tools > Keyring > Add New
+1. Go to Tools > Keyring > Add New.
-2. Click the name of the service in the top section (if it's in the bottom section, then that service has not been configured for API access yet, see above)
+2. Click the name of the service in the top section (if it's in the bottom section, then that service has not been configured for API access yet, see above).
-3. Follow through any authentication prompts to connect
+3. Follow through any authentication prompts to connect.
-4. You should now be connected, and your connection details should be listed on the Keyring admin page (which you will be redirected to once authentication is complete)
+4. You should now be connected, and your connection details should be listed on the Keyring admin page (which you will be redirected to once authentication is complete).

 = Now what? =